Erik1007/mildew-detection-project/README.md

 ## ML Task Rationale
 ********************

-* 1 - The company requires a ML data visualization tool to efficiently and accuratly determine a healthy cherry leaf from an infected cherry leaf.
+1 - The company requires a ML data visualization tool to efficiently and accurately determine a healthy cherry leaf from an infected cherry leaf.

-* 2 - The company requires a data visualization tool that can be used widespread through the company in order to save employee time, and company resources.
+2 - The company requires a data visualization tool that can be used widespread through the company in order to save employee time, and company resources.

-* 3 - The company will benefit by saving time, money, resources and ultimately by increasing the amount of healthy produc to the market, thereby increasing the amount of revenue brought into the company.
+3 - The company will benefit by saving time, money, resources and ultimately by increasing the amount of healthy produce to the market, thereby increasing the amount of revenue brought into the company.